 Graham Patterson

 The darkroom prints made during the workshops were scanned and printed onto digital film.
 The printed film formed a temporary installation on the coast in the site where the pastic detritus was collected.
-The media and programmes such as the 'Blue Planet' has brought the issue of 'sea plastic' to the fore, as a society often feel powerless to stem the tide of plastic waste despite being acutely aware of the detrimental effects it has on the marine landscape and wildlife.

 www.northeastphoto.net/project/graham-patterson-accumulation/